Common Questions about Christian Financial Planning

 What credentials does Matt Reakus hold?

-Matt holds the CFP® (Certified Financial Planner), CKA® (Certified Kingdom Advisor), CEPA (Certified Exit Planning Advisor), and is an Enrolled Agent (EA) licensed to represent clients before the IRS.
-That combination means he can build your financial plan, manage your investments, coordinate your tax strategy, and help you plan a business exit — all under one roof.
-The CKA® specifically is the recognized standard for financial professionals who integrate biblical stewardship into their practice.
+Matt Reakus holds four credentials: CFP® (Certified Financial Planner), CKA® (Certified Kingdom Advisor), CEPA (Certified Exit Planning Advisor), and Enrolled Agent (EA) licensed to represent clients before the IRS.
+Together, they cover financial planning, investment management, tax strategy, and business exit planning — the four disciplines most often needed together.
+The CKA® specifically is the recognized standard for advisors integrating biblical stewardship into their practice.

 Can you help business owners beyond investments?